 A pronounced brow line demarcates the face from a black and reddish-gold speckled fur cap that hugs the forehead.
 Dark, scalloped ears sit demurely and are evenly aligned.

-Both males and females are cloaked in the same color pelage.
+Both males and females are cloaked in the same color coat.

 The fur covering the monkeys’ back and limbs matches the black and reddish-gold color pattern of their fur cap, while the fur on their underside is an ashen gray color.
 Reddish fur adorns their long, nonprehensile tail.

-Hairless, callused areas on either side of their rump—scientifically known as ischial callosities, more casually known as rump pads and characteristic of Old World monkeys—provide comfort to the guenons while they sit.
+Hairless, callused areas on either side of their rump—scientifically known as ischial callosities, more casually known as rump pads and characteristic of Afro-Eurasian monkeys—provide comfort to the guenons while they sit.